sitwithariadne/website/src/metta.md

 I come from a trauma background, so my default intentions without training are: inward self-hate, or outward misanthropy.

-When I started practicing metta, I was told to imagine the usual set: babys, cats, dogs, plants, fictional characters -- and send them love, warmth, good vibes.
+When I started practicing Metta, I was told to imagine the usual set: babies, cats, dogs, plants, fictional characters -- and send them love, warmth, good vibes.

 I haven't felt enough love over the course of this lifetime to have a target to recall ... let alone send anyone it.
 Several times I was suicidal afterwards.
 I couldn't feel love, but I certainly felt despair.